Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 <span style="color: #064273;">Discussion</span>
 ======

 The most obvious advantage of the model is the more accurate text in the generated images and the overall higher image quality.
-As discussed in the experiments section, the Space-MoE improve the text allignment a lot.
+As discussed in the experiments section, the Space-MoE improve the text alignment a lot.
 But all three key differences from RAPHAEL, the Space-MoE, the Time-MoE and the Edge-supervised Learning distribute equally to the image quality.
 This can be derived from the fact, that as in the experiments section discussed the models without one of them all peak at about the same FID-5k value. \
 On the other hand is the high GPU usage for the training.
 The model was trained on 1,000 NVIDIA A100s for two months, so in total about 1.46 million A100 GPU hours, in comparison Stable Diffusion was trained for about 150,000 A100 GPU hours [[10]](#10).
-So the GPU usage for the training of RAPHAEL was about 10x the GPU usage for Stable Diffusion. \
+The GPU usage for the training of RAPHAEL was about 10x the GPU usage for Stable Diffusion. \
 Another advantage is that MoE Architectures make the models more efficient during inference due to sparse assignements. \
 The fact that the model is not open source is also a drawback, since it reduces the benefit for the research community.